mjordan/islandora_batch_with_derivs/README.md

     ├── MEDIUM_SIZE.jpg
     ├── MODS.xml
     ├── OBJ.jpg
+│   ├── RELS-EXT.rdf
     ├── TECHMD.xml
     └── TN.jpg
 ```

-If a RELS-EXT datastream file exists for an object, it will be ingested, and all new relationships resulting from the ingest (e.g., additional collection membership) will be added to the object's RELS-EXT datastream.
+If a RELS-EXT datastream file exists in an object directory, the relationships expressed in it will be parsed out, and all new relationships resulting from the ingest (e.g., additional collection membership) will be added to the object's RELS-EXT datastream with the exception of duplicate 'isMemberOfCollection' relationships.
 If no RELS-EXT datastream file exists, Islandora will generate one.

 One strategy for migrating objects, with their relationships intact, is to export objects using the [Islandora Dump Datastreams](https://github.com/mjordan/islandora_dump_datastreams) module and then ingest the resulting packages as described in this section.